 Record: 76-5 (68 KO)

-5. Rocky Marciano – Rocky Marciano is the only undefeated heavyweight champion.
+5. Rocky Marciano – Rocky Marciano is the only undefeated heavyweight champion in boxing history.
 Had he been a more pure boxer or beaten some of the same boxers that he defeated in their prime, he would be at the top of this list.
 Marciano’s form, footwork, and technique were terrible, but he trained like no boxer before him.
 He was better conditioned than all the boxers of his era, had the hardest chin, and threw some of the hardest punches.
 He left Carmine Vingo in a coma, beat an old Joe Louis, and hit Joe Walcott so hard that people thought he broke his neck.